ihorpidruchny/readme/README.md

 Your [readme][WikiReadme] is not a blog post, if you want to compare your project to pirates or ninjas you have more than [several social artifacts](SocialMedia) at your disposal to express your creativity.

-Writing technical specs should be akin to writing ellegant algorithms.
+Writing technical specs should be akin to writing elegant algorithms.
 Be eloquent, but use [simple][SimpleWiki] vocabulary if you can.

 ## Why?